tylim88/FireCall/README.md

 - Unauthorized Authentication Error
 - Unknown Error
-- Invalid Request Data Error
+- Invalid Request Data Error (ZodError)
-- Invalid Response Data Error
+- Invalid Response Data Error (ZodError)
 - Validate Request Data With Zod
 - Validate Response Data With Zod
 - error onErrorLogging (only log the error, does not save the error into a file)